Test in production without watermarks.

 Next row

-using WorkBook.Load
+object using the WorkBook.Load

 .
 To convert this WorkSheet

-and store it into new DataTable
+method is used to convert and store the data into a new DataTable

 variable.

 The use of DataTable in C# provides a powerful and efficient solution for working with Excel data within applications.
-By leveraging libraries like IronXL, developers can easily convert Excel data into DataTable and unlock the full potential of C#
+By leveraging libraries like IronXL, developers can easily convert Excel data into DataTable and unlock the full potential of C#.

-In this tutorial, we explored the capabilities of IronXL and its seamless integration with C#.
+This tutorial explored the capabilities of IronXL and its seamless integration with C#.
 We discussed the prerequisites for working with Excel files, such as having a compatible development environment, installing the IronXL library, and ensuring the appropriate .NET Framework or .NET Core version.

 We also walked through the process of creating a new C# project in Visual Studio and installing IronXL either through the NuGet Package Manager or the Visual Studio Command Line.
 With IronXL successfully integrated into the project, we demonstrated exporting data to a DataTable using the library's easy-to-use API.